 “Talking to our children in a way that lets them express what is on their mind is extremely important,” explains Dr. Atilla Ceranoglu, a child and adolescent psychiatrist at Harvard Medical School.
 “Talking to children from early on keeps both child and parent attuned to one another.
 It is solid preparation for the more stormy, tumultuous days of adolescence.”

-An expert in parent-child communication, Ceranoglu offers tips on how to avoid the most common mistakes parents make when trying to get the conversational ball rolling with their children.
+An expert in parent-child communication, Ceranoglu offers tips on how to avoid the most common mistakes parents make when trying to get kids to talk.

 Getting real with your child

 Child: “Where do babies come from?”

 Parent: “Um, can we talk about this later?
 I’m, uh, sort of busy.
 Oh, why don’t you ask your dad when he gets home… or maybe your teacher will be talking about this.”

 Parent (madly searching Wikipedia): “Well, uh, er, let’s see.
 Uh, OK, yeah, here we go: ‘Sexual reproduction is a biological process by which organisms create descendants that have a combination of genetic material contributed from two (usually) different members of the species.
 Each of two parent organisms contributes half of the offspring’s genetic makeup by creating haploid gametes.’
 Are you with me so far?”

 Child: “Huh?
 What are you talking about?
 I thought they came from your tummy!”

 The top three mistakes parents make when talking to elementary school kids